 - Textbooks tend to be expensive, but are used across the program and as professional references once in the field.
-Each semester, students must check the Campus Web schedule where there is a feature to assist in generating the textbook list.
-Direct questions regarding textbook editions and formats to the course instructor.
+Each semester, students will receive a list of the required and recommend text(s) for the course.

-- E*Value database Students are charged a onetime $300 fee for the E*Value web database to maintain health records and other professional resources including a professional portfolio.
+- E*Value database Students are charged a one time $325 fee for the E*Value web database to maintain health records and other professional resources including a professional portfolio.
 Students retain access to E*Value for a period of time after graduation from the program.

-- Fieldwork Expenses Students must be able to provide their own transportation to fieldwork sites.
+- Fieldwork Expenses Fieldwork Expenses Students must be able to provide their own transportation to fieldwork sites.
 Level I Fieldwork sites may occur within a 90 minute drive of the campus or student’s home.
-Students should plan early in their curriculum for potential future costs associated with Level II fieldwork, to include travel (at least one Level II will occur out of area/state), housing, site required clothing, additional background requirements, immunizations, etc. as listed below
+Students should plan early in their curriculum for potential future costs associated with Level II fieldwork, to include travel (at least one Level II may occur out of area/state), housing, site required clothing, additional background check requirements, immunizations, etc. as listed below.

 - Students may have to pay transportation, parking and meals during fieldwork experiences.